yugabyte/yugabyte-db/docs/content/preview/explore/fault-tolerance/macos.md

 The following example demonstrates how YugabyteDB can continue to perform reads and writes even in case of node failures.
 In this scenario, you create a universe with a replication factor (RF) of 3, which allows a [fault tolerance](../../../architecture/docdb-replication/replication/#fault-tolerance) of 1.
 This means the universe remains available for both reads and writes even if a fault domain fails.
 However, if another were to fail (bringing the number of failures to two), writes would become unavailable on the universe to preserve data consistency.

 The examples are based on the YB Workload Simulator application, which uses the YugabyteDB JDBC [Smart Driver](../../../drivers-orms/smart-drivers/) configured with connection load balancing.
-The driver automatically balances application connections across the nodes in a universe and rebalances connections when a node fails.
+The driver automatically balances application connections across the nodes in a universe and re-balances connections when a node fails.

 <ul class="nav nav-tabs-alt nav-tabs-yb">
   <li>